 It’s possible that other issues may arise - you may have changes in data coming from source systems.
 How do you have reconcile that changed data with the original data sets you brought in?
 You should be able to maintain a time series of what happens over a period of time.

 Again, a data management platform will do all of this.
 Moreover, it will ensure that all necessary data preparation is completely before the data is published in the data lake for consumption.

-The Zaloni Bedrock platform allows you to automatically orchestrate and manage the data preparation process from simple to complex so that when your users are ready to analyze the data, the data is available.
+The Zaloni Data Platform allows you to automatically orchestrate and manage the data preparation process from simple to complex so that when your users are ready to analyze the data, the data is available.
 The platform also provides a robust RESTful API layer to allow integration with other systems for tracking and reporting.

 For more on data lineage and transformations, read the self-service data presentation article.